Crushing It! teaches readers how to build a personal brand through mindsets, success stories and practical advice.

 - Fear of Seeming Vain

-Possibly the most interesting and concrete part of the book is Gary reviewing the major social platforms out there:
+indeed, this is posible the most interesting and concrete part “Crushing It”, with Gary reviewing the major social platforms out there:

 Snapchat is perfect to show your truest self, your rawest and unfiltered personality.